-The Company was incorporated in the Cayman Islands on February 12, 2004 as an exempted company with limited liability, with a registration number of WK-132754.
+Shui On Land was incorporated in the Cayman Islands on February 12, 2004 as an exempted company with limited liability, with a registration number of WK-132754.
 Its principal place of business in the PRC is at 26/F Shui On Plaza, 333 Huai Hai Zhong Road, Shanghai, 200021, PRC.
 Its place of business in Hong Kong is at 34/F, Shui On Centre 6-8 Harbour Road, Wan Chai, Hong Kong.
 Its registered office is located at Walker House, 87 Mary Street, George Town, Grand Cayman KY1-9005, Cayman Islands.

-It completed its initial public offering and listing on the Stock Exchange of Hong Kong I ("Hong Kong Stock Exchange") on October 4, 2006.
-Its ordinary shares are listed under the "272."
-The Issuer was incorporated in the Cayman Islands on July 27, 2005 as an exempted compar limited liability, with a registration number of WK-152519.
-Its principal place of business in this at 26/F Shui On Plaza, 333 Huai Hai Zhong Road, Shanghai, 200021, PRC.
-Its principal plusiness in Hong Kong is at 34/F, Shui On Centre 6-8 Harbour Road, Wan Chai, Hong Koregistered office is located at Walker House, 87 Mary Street, George Town, Grand Cayman KY 1 Cayman Islands. he PRC place of ong.
-Its Our website is www.shuionland.com.
-Information contained on our website does not constitute this offering memorandum. part of
+It completed its initial public offering and listing on the Stock Exchange of Hong Kong Limited ("Hong Kong Stock Exchange") on October 4, 2006.
+Its ordinary shares are listed under the code "272".

+Shui On Development was incorporated in the Cayman Islands on July 27, 2005 as an exempted company with limited liability, with a registration number of WK-152519.
+Its principal place of business in the PRC is at 26/F Shui On Plaza, 333 Huai Hai Zhong Road, Shanghai, 200021, PRC.
+Its principal place of business in Hong Kong is at 34/F, Shui On Centre, 6-8 Harbour Road, Wan Chai, Hong Kong.
+Its registered office is located at Walker House, 87 Mary Street, George Town, Grand Cayman KY 1-9005, Cayman Islands.